Jenna Jameson Rocks Her Curves & Goes Topless In Skintight Blue Ensembles On Instagram

 This earlier post also featured Jenna striking a sexy pose while lounging on her bed.
 In this case, however, she was wearing a skintight blue dress that allowed her to flaunt all of her eye-popping curves.

-Jenna wore her blonde hair styled in a short bob with a side part and she leaned back on her hands as she gazed seductively toward the camera.
-Jameson had her toes pointed and knees bent and the button-down mini-dress showed off the bombshell’s busty assets and tiny waist.
+Jenna wore her blond hair styled in a short bob with a side part, and she leaned back on her hands as she gazed seductively toward the camera.
+Jameson had her toes pointed and knees bent and the button-down minidress showed off the bombshell’s busty assets and tiny waist.

 More than 15,000 people liked this post of Jenna’s and nearly 750 followers added comments.